 New buildings, as well as refurbishment should make reference to these materials.
-It is important to note that there is usually a variety of materials used within an area.
+It is important to note that there usually is a combination of materials used across the buildings and setting; thus, the best result will be achieved through a combination of materials.